gboersma/uml-java-doclet/README.md

 NOTE: The doclet tool was completely changed in Java 9; uml-java-doclet will not work with any JDK later than 8.

-### Building ###

-Build using Maven:

-    mvn clean install

-To see an example of the Javadocs for the uml-java-doclet source code, use the Javadoc target:

-    mvn javadoc:javadoc

-Javadoc output is in target/site/apidocs.

 ### Installing ###

 Use http://jitpack.io to automatically build and install the JAR file.
 Add the JitPack repository to your POM: